What is a vision board? How to create a vision board? These are the questions that this article will try to answer.

 - Magazines, lots of them, and a wide variety at that – even reach for the magazines that you don’t normally read. (beauty shops and the library are my go-to places for free old ‘zines)

-- Glue – I recommend using both the spray-on adhesive type and rubber cement.
-If you want to get fancy, have a glue gun on hand
+- Glue – I recommend using spray-on adhesive type, rubber cement and glue sticks.

 - Scissors.
 Sharp ones.
 I usually have a razor blade as well, for some harder-to-cut items